General Intercessions for Sunday Mass - Advance Preparation

 Option 1

-2.That world leaders may govern with integrity, upholding the rights of all citizens and respecting the law of God, let us pray to the Lord.Lord, hear our prayer.
+2.That world leaders may be open to the Gospel transforming the societies they govern — softening the hardness of heart that locks people out of dignity, justice, and peace, let us pray to the Lord.Lord, hear our prayer.

 Option 2